Ways to Make a Difference at Mercy

 Other Ways to Support Mercy

-Pray for Mercy and champion Mercy to your friends • Shop at Target, Kroger and Amazon to earn money for Mercy while shopping.
+Pray for Mercy and champion Mercy to your friends!
+Shop at Kroger and Amazon to earn money for Mercy while shopping.

 Mercy THANKS YOU for supporting our school!